edamame-course/FastQC/final/2016-06-22_FastQC_tutorial.md

 Authored by Siobhan Cusack, with contributions from Ashley Shade and Jackson Sorensen for EDAMAME2016.

 **The shell script included in this tutorial is from [Data Carpentry](http://www.datacarpentry.org/2015-08-24-ISU/lessons/08-automating_a_workflow.html)**
+####Information in this tutorial is based on the FastQC manual which can be accessed [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).
 [EDAMAME-2016 wiki](https://github.com/edamame-course/2016-tutorials/wiki)

 ***